These instructions are for building Pale Moon 34.3.0 and newer and assumes you want to build the latest release.

 git checkout release && git submodule update

-The generic x86_64 GTK2 Linux package that we distribute is built on CentOS 7 with GCC 7.x.
+The generic x86_64 packages that we distribute are built on Oracle Linux 8 with GCC 11.5.

 Install the required build dependencies by executing the following commands:

-yum install gtk2-devel dbus-glib-devel GConf2-devel autoconf213 yasm \
+dnf install gtk3-devel dbus-glib-devel yasm mesa-libGL-devel alsa-lib-devel \

 Install the required build dependencies by executing the following command: